arnaudeveloper/msp430-HM10/README.md

 7. AT+CO => OK+CONN
 8. AT+CON (commented)

-Thease commands are basic to initialize the module, do a scan, and connect to a discovered module or static MAC.
+These commands are basic to initialize the module, do a scan, and connect to a discovered module or static MAC.

-In one hand, there are the differents functions to send via UART.
+In one hand, there are the different functions to send via UART.
 On the other hand, there are the RX UART reception and analysis.

 The TX code it's tedious but easy, you only must to pick the correct letters and send via UART.
 The tedious part is because the AT commands format, that it isn't coherent and tricky to use in c.

-On the other hand RX has been the most difficult part for the same reason of the AT commands format.Therefore, almost all code is "bare metal".
+On the other hand, RX has been the most difficult part for the same reason of the AT commands format.Therefore, almost all code is "bare metal".

 <a name="2"/>

-## 2. How to establish connection between two or more dispositives
+## 2. How to establish connection between two or more devices

-> _The connection always will be point-to-point, so you could connect to every module, but not at the same time or send a broadcast meassage._
+> _The connection always will be point-to-point, so you could connect to every module, but not at the same time or send a broadcast message._

-To establish a connection first you need to configure the module in master rol to start a communication with other modules.
+To establish a connection first you need to configure the module in master role to start a communication with other modules.
 For this objective you can use  `config_DISC()`.
-This function works in the folowing way:
+This function works in the following way:

 1. Initializing the HM-10 module as master

   Setting AT+IMME1 and AT+ROLE1.

 2. Discovering the MAC addresses around of Bluetooth modules

-  With `AT+DISC?` command the microcontroler can discover up to 3 dispositves*
+  With `AT+DISC?` command the microcontroller can discover up to 3 devices*

 ```c
 /* Capturing the address */